UNICKCHENG/Response-Handler/contributing.md

 - There are typos or unclear expressions in the documentation or comments
 - There are security risks in the code or dependencies, or lack of checksum and other abnormal judgments
-- Submit a new plugin
+- Enhancement of `response-handler` function
 - Problems or pain points encountered in the actual use
 - etc...